8am to Sunset

 HIGHWAY 1 CLOSURES

 Northbound / Southbound 1 Full Closure

 From Ragged Point Viaduct to BIG CREEK VISTA POINT

 No estimated time for reopening of closure.

 Information courtesy of

 About Pfeiffer Big Sur State Park

-The park is located 26 miles south of Carmel on Highway 1.
+Near mile marker 47.2 on Highway 1, the park is located 26 miles south of Carmel.